ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R20]**	If the DLT utilized in a BPI is strongly consistent (as defined in section 7), data committed to the state of the DLT MUST NOT be alterable after the DLT state has been finalized (as defined in section 7).

-**[R21]**	If the DLT utilized in a BPI is eventually consistent (as defined in section 7), data committed to the state of the DLT MUST NOT be alterable after the DLT state has been final-ized (as defined in section 7).
+**[R21]**	If the DLT utilized in a BPI is eventually consistent (as defined in section 7), data committed to the state of the DLT MUST NOT be alterable after the DLT state has been finalized (as defined in section 7).

-Besides data integrity, the notion of censorshipresistance, or the inability of anyone participant in a DLT to stop any other participant’s transaction to be eventually included in the DLT state, is another key feature of typical DLTs.
+Besides data integrity, the notion of censorship-resistance, or the inability of anyone participant in a DLT to stop any other participant’s transaction to be eventually included in the DLT state, is another key feature of typical DLTs.
 It conveys the concept of a network without a central authority that can stop things from happening at will.
 This can be formalized as follows.

 **[R22]**	The DLT utilized in a BPI MUST guarantee that a transaction compliant with the DLT protocol rules is eventually included in the state of the DLT, if the security assumptions of the utilized consensus protocol remain valid during transaction processing (see section 6 for details on the security assumptions of consensus algorithms).